aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 introducing a `ResourceFieldSelector` (json: `resourceFieldRef`) to extend the current implementation for `type DownwardAPIVolumeFile struct` and `type EnvVarSource struct`.

-The fields in `ResourceFieldSelector` are `containerName` to specify the name of a container, `resource` to specify the type of a resource (cpu or memory), and `divisor` to specify the output format of values of exposed resources.
-The default value of `divisor` is `1` which means `cores` for cpu and `bytes` for memory.
-For `cpu`, `divisor`'s valid values are `1m` (millicores), `1`(cores), and for memory, the valid values in fixed point integer (decimal) are `1`(bytes), `1k`(kilobytes), `1M`(megabytes), `1G`(gigabytes), `1T`(terabytes), `1P`(petabytes), `1E`(exabytes), and in their power-of-two equivalents `1Ki(kilobytes)`, `1Mi`(megabytes), `1Gi`(gigabytes), `1Ti`(terabytes), `1Pi`(petabytes), `1Ei`(exabytes).
+The fields in ResourceFieldSelector are `containerName` to specify the name of a container, `resource` to specify the type of a resource (cpu or memory), and `divisor` to specify the output format of values of exposed resources.
+The default value of divisor is `1` which means cores for cpu and bytes for memory.
+For cpu, divisor's valid values are `1m` (millicores), `1`(cores), and for memory, the valid values in fixed point integer (decimal) are `1`(bytes), `1k`(kilobytes), `1M`(megabytes), `1G`(gigabytes), `1T`(terabytes), `1P`(petabytes), `1E`(exabytes), and in their power-of-two equivalents `1Ki(kilobytes)`, `1Mi`(megabytes), `1Gi`(gigabytes), `1Ti`(terabytes), `1Pi`(petabytes), `1Ei`(exabytes).
-For more information about these resource formats, [see details](https://github.com/kubernetes/kubernetes/blob/master/docs/design/resources.md).
+For more information about these resource formats, [see details](resources.md).

 Also, the exposed values will be `ceiling` of the actual values in the requestd format in divisor.
-For example, if `requests.cpu` is `250m` (250 millicores) and the `divisor` by default is `1`, then exposed value will be `1` core.
+For example, if requests.cpu is `250m` (250 millicores) and the divisor by default is `1`, then exposed value will be `1` core.
 It is because 250 millicores when converted to cores will be 0.25 and the ceiling of 0.25 is 1.

 ```
 type ResourceFieldSelector struct {
      // Container name
      ContainerName string `json:"containerName,omitempty"`
      // Required: Resource to select
      Resource string `json:"resource"`
      // Specifies the output format of the exposed resources
      Divisor resource.Quantity `json:"divisor,omitempty"`
 }

 // Represents a single file containing information from the downward API